skleanthous/C4-PlantumlSkin/README.md

 ## Inspiration \ Acknowledgements
 ---

-Basically the only acknowledgement is [C4-PlantUML](https://github.com/RicardoNiepel/C4-PlantUML) from [Ricardo Niepel](https://github.com/RicardoNiepel).
+One major aknowledgment is [C4-PlantUML](https://github.com/RicardoNiepel/C4-PlantUML) from [Ricardo Niepel](https://github.com/RicardoNiepel).
 This is a very good library to work with C4, but I wanted something much more native to plantuml.
 Specifically I wanted to be able to work with artifacts native to plantuml (`rectangle`, `queue`, `component`, etc.) instead of the "method"-like means that this library exposes.

+Obviously a huge thank you to the awesome teams at PlantUml.

+Another aknowledgement goes to Simon Brown for the C4 model.